Jakob Gerste

 Severely ill, Naftali witnessed the liberation of the camp on 11 April 1945.
 The day before, the SS had sent his brother on a death march that would last for weeks.
 It was not until 9 May, when he was near death, that he was liberated.
 In the summer of 1945, the brothers and parents reunited in Bratislava.
 They later emigrated to Israel.

-Naftali Fürst (right) together with his brother Schmuel, 1941.
+Naftali Fürst (left) together with his brother Schmuel, 1941.

 The two brothers lived with their parents in Bratislava (Slovakia) until 1942.